Showing the 23 Articles in this Category

 As a Steam subscriber, you agree to abide by the Steam Subscriber Agreement, the Steam Online Conduct rules, and the Steam Community Rules and Guidelines.
 You are responsible for the use of your Account and for all of the communication and activity on Steam that results from use of your Account.
 Your online conduct and interaction with other subscribers should be guided by common sense and basic etiquette.
-Some of the things that could get you banned include:

 How do I report a broadcast?

 From the broadcast window/page, select "Report Broadcast".
 When a broadcast is reported, Steam may save some or all of the broadcast for review.

 How can I get my broadcast to show up in a Game Hub?

 If you select "Anyone can watch my game" as your broadcast privacy setting then your broadcast will be visible in that Game Hub.